 3. Choose Benefits To Offer Your Patrons in Tiers

 People want to feel appreciated.
 They helped you because they believe in you.
 Returning their kindness builds a lasting and fruitful relationship.

 There are a variety of ways to show fan appreciation.
 Many creators give away content for free.
-Musicians post songs available on YouTube, writers send out signed copies of their work, and graphic artists maintain an online portfolio.
+Musicians post songs available on YouTube, writers send out signed copies of their work and graphic artists maintain an online portfolio.

-Go a step further by offering paying donors a perk they simply cannot get for free.
+Go a step farther by offering paying donors a perk they simply cannot get for free.
 Extra content behind a paywall or a mug and T-shirt giveaway can move people in the right direction.